BMC-CS-151/BMC-CS-151.github.io/labs/Lab05.md

 #### 2.6  String printStack(int stackId)
 Throw an `IllegalArgumentException` if the stackId is not 1 or 2.

-Now add 4 more tests, make them a bit complicated.

 ## Exercise 3 - PostfixEvaluator.java (Extra Credit)

 Download `PostfixEvaluator.java` from